Great thrill for me to be here each and every day talking to you about things that matter most.

 New York Times was present for the announcement.

-And they say even if the $70,000 minimum wage is a publicity stunt, it's one that will cost him big time because he's having to slash his own salary 93% to make this happen.
+And they say, even if the $70,000 minimum wage is a publicity stunt, it's one that will cost him big time because he's having to slash his own salary 93% to make this happen.

-And again, He read that people's happiness increases dramatically for people when they are earning at least $70,000 a year.
+And again, he read that people's happiness increases dramatically for people when they are earning at least $70,000 a year.

-What are you shaking your head at in there?
+Now, I hope that this company in future years, what are you shaking your head at in there?

-Well, you don't think it's gonna work?
+Well, you don't think it's going to work?

-Well I know he no, he he doesn't know the Thanksgiving story.
+No, he doesn't know the Thanksgiving story.

 He doesn't know the, he obviously doesn't.